close-dev-team/mobile-close-channel-sdk-android/README.md

 Target sdk version is currently the latest.
 You can only use the same or a lower version (if you need a higher version, please let us know)

-### What you will need from us to start integration
-The following information you will need from us to start integrating the Close Channel SDK
-* github access token to download the library from private repository
-* close_channel.json
-   * That includes API base url and API access token (values to access our sandbox environment can be found below)
-* closeCode for adding a channel (or use SDKDEMO to start testing)

 ### Permissions

 No special permissions are needed